logomonicLearning/osi-model/layers/2_dataLinkLayer.md

 </div>

 ## KEY TERMS
-- <em>Network Interface Card (NIC)</em>: network interface card is hardware that enables devices to communicate on a network. it has a MAC address which is burned into the device.
+- <b>Network Interface Card (NIC)</b>: network interface card is hardware that enables devices to communicate on a network. it has a MAC address which is burned into the device.
-- <em>Mac Address</em>: The MAC address is a unique 6 Bytes (48-bit) binary address written in hexadecimal for easier conversion.
+- <b>Mac Address</b>: The MAC address is a unique 6 Bytes (48-bit) binary address written in hexadecimal for easier conversion.
 Each byte is usually separated by any of the following: hyphen (-); colon (:);  dot (.); The first 3bytes identify the manufacturer of the device while the last 3 bytes are unique to every device. a computer will attempt to accept a packet if the MAC address in it's header matches it's own MAC address.

 <table style="text-align:center">
 <thead>